Ziflame/Robot_LIDAR_Simulation/README.md

    make
    ./main
   ```
-  Then add the map you want in the build folder
+  - Add the map you want in the build folder
-  Put the name map in the Simulation.cpp file (line 7)
+  - Then put the name map in the Simulation.cpp file (line 7)

 ## Usage
 1. Run the program to randomly place the robot in a the map